 Trip curves define the trip current ratings of an MCB.
-Trip current is the minimum current at which a miniature circuit breaker will trip instantaneously.
+Trip current is the minimum current at which it would trip instantaneously.

 7. Ambient temperature

-The ambient temperature of operation should also be taken into consideration since it may affect the rated current and trip current of the MCB.
+The ambient temperature of operation should also be taken into consideration since it may affect the rated current and trip current of the device.